Salma-Ayman9/Salma-Ayman9.github.io/_posts/2019-12-04-hcc-detection.md

 ## Logistic Regression

-## Naive Bayes
+## Naive

 ## KNN

+We used K-fold cross validatin for evaluation.
 Naive Bayes is the most accurate as the assumption of the independence of the data set is true in our case.